 ÉLAN RDC is working to improve access to and use of renewable energy by assisting market participants to develop effective models of education, product marketing and distribution. ÉLAN RDC also aims to create more favourable conditions for investors by facilitating their access to information.

-ÉLAN RDC worked with Joseph to form a new marketing strategy to increase awareness of improved cooking stoves and target poor people in both rural and more urban areas.
-Along with improving production quality, to ensure only the best stoves are sold, Joseph is working on improving his distribution model to widen his distribution network throughout the province.
+ÉLAN worked with Joseph to form a new marketing strategy to increase awareness of improved cooking stoves to reach an increasing amount of customers in both rural and urban areas.

-Since the beginning of his partnership with ÉLAN RDC, Joseph has sold over 100 stoves and opened a distribution network in another district of Lubumbashi. ÉLAN RDC is continuing to facilitate the improvement of production costs and HALT Bank’s linkages with large enterprises, in order to continue the expansion of his business.
+Since the beginning of the partnership, Halt Bank has grown average monthly sales to 400 stoves and opened a distribution network in another district of Lumbumbashi. ÉLAN is continuing to facilitate the improvement of production costs and Halt Bank’s linkages with large enterprises, in order to continue the expansion of its business.

 We are a next generation utility – we sell solar energy as a service and offer a cheaper, more reliable and cleaner form of energy than traditionally used (unreliable grid, genereators, kerosene).

 We solve the problem of energy poverty in DRC.
 Here the electrification rate is 8% and the replacements used instead (shared generators, candles, kerosene etc.) are expensive and dangerous.
 BBOXX offers quality solar products as a service, saving customers money, keeping them safe and improving the environment